sleibrock/discord-bots/README.md

 link and replace the CLIENT_ID with the number Discord assigned your bot.
 Now you can add it to a server that you own.

+# Plans

+* RemindMe bot
+* Reading thread to listen for Bot output
+* Artwork bot
+* Some kind of MUD bot

 # Contributing

 Follow standard style conventions like 4-space tabs for Python programs, but that's